bpblanken/chatty/README.md

-etup Requirements**
+## **Setup Requirements**

 This project is built using `docker` and `docker-compose`.
 You will need those up and running.
 You can test with `sudo docker -v` and `sudo docker-compose -v`.

 ## **Overview**

 This project has two separate (but overlapping) `docker-compose` configurations and two separate `Dockerfiles`, one each for the test and dev environments.
 The main differences are a couple of additional test `python`modules and a couple of differing arguments on production for (in theory) more persistent `postgres` storage and `tty` availability.
 I used `docker-compose` to bundle the `python` and `postgres` containers together and enable their easy communication.
 Manual setup for a one-off like this is not ideal.
 I ran into a significant issue here with the `python` container attempting to talk to `postgres` before the service is available.
 There is a fix available (and I went headfirst down this [road](https://github.com/peter-evans/docker-compose-healthcheck)) before realizing that the `depends_on` is deprecated in `docker-compose v3`.
-I got around it by just running things twice after initial setup and that works fine.
+I got around it by just running things twice after initial setup and that works fine.  **Please remember to run the `up` command twice in production.
+I have silenced the `postgres` logs so it will not be clear why the script failed the first time**.

 ## **Running**